ctrlplusb/easy-peasy/README.md

 store.getState().shoppingBasket.totalPrice(); // cached result
 ```

-> We intentionally made selectors be functions as it provides a mechanism of lazy resolution, and also opens the doors to providing runtime arguments to your selectors.
-See the [selector](#selector) API docs for more information.
+> We intentionally made selectors be functions as it allows us to ensure that the work to derive your data is only performed when you actually need it.
+In addition to this, having selectors as functions allows us to support runtime arguments being provided to them.
+See the [selector](#selector) API docs for more information and examples of this.

 #### Updating multiple parts of your state in response to a thunk/action